 Consultation with Community Groups and the Development Industry

 The annual GMIS review involves consultation with the development industry and community groups to discuss upcoming plans for development projects in order to determine where infrastructure will be needed in the future.
 Although control of major infrastructure construction timing resides with the City, the annual consultation sessions provide important information for the City to closely align growth costs with development charge revenues.

 To be added to the GMIS stakeholder contact list, please e-mail firstname.lastname@example.org with your name and organization.
 This information is collected under the authority of the Planning Act and the Municipal Act and will be used for informing interested stakeholders of changes to the City's growth infrastructure program.
-Questions on the storing of this data can be addressed to Adam Langmuir at email@example.com.
+Questions on the storing of this data can be addressed to email@example.com.